 If you have any questions about this process, please contact [email protected].

 Forms you need to fill in

 You must follow all our usual procedures and guidance for taking girls abroad.
-But during the pandemic, there are a few more things to be aware of.
-We have temporarily changed the sign off you need to travel abroad.
-Permission to plan forms and international REN forms must be submitted to and signed off by your country/region chief commissioner and country or region international adviser.
+Permission to plan forms and international REN forms must be submitted to and signed off by your country or region chief commissioner and country or region international adviser.

 When planning an international trip, you should use the online REN form through GO.